PLNech/ParadiBot/docs/refact2.md

                         messages = [msg async for msg in paradiso_channel.history(limit=5)] last_bot_message = next((msg for msg in messages if msg.author == self.client.user), None)

+                        # Check if the last message was sent less than 60 seconds ago by the bot
                         if last_bot_message and (datetime.datetime.utcnow() - last_bot_message.created_at.replace(tzinfo=datetime.timezone.utc)).total_seconds() < 60:
                              logger.info("Skipping welcome message to avoid spam.")
                         else: